Features

 If you've ever built the same upper/lower split or the same lean-bulk macro profile from scratch for a fifth client, this part matters.
 MuscleBuddy lets coaches save program templates (full training blocks: split, exercise selection, progression scheme per lift, deload cadence) and nutrition templates (calorie targets, macro splits, adjustment config, optional carb cycling map).

-Templates can be parameterized by client attributes — body weight, training experience, equipment access — so the same "off-season hypertrophy block" template generates appropriately scaled prescriptions for a 130-lb intermediate and a 230-lb advanced lifter.
-Tweak the template once and roll the change forward to clients on that template, or pin individual clients to a snapshot so they don't get surprise updates mid-block.
+Templates scale to the client — body weight, experience, equipment — so one "off-season hypertrophy block" works for a 130-lb intermediate and a 230-lb advanced lifter without you rebuilding it.
+Tweak the template once and roll it forward to everyone on it, or pin a client to a snapshot so nothing changes on them mid-block.

 Templates are private to your coach account by default.
 You can copy them between your own clients, share them with another coach you trust, or keep them locked.
 Your IP stays yours — there is no public template marketplace siphoning your method into commodified form.

-For independent coaches building a roster, this turns the platform fee question on its head: instead of paying the platform, the platform pays you for growing it.
-The Coach tier is $29.99/mo and supports up to 20 active clients; gym owners and studios with larger rosters should look at the GymOrg tier instead.
+The Coach tier is a flat $29.99/mo and supports up to 20 active clients; gym owners and studios with larger rosters should look at the GymOrg tier instead.

 Frequently asked